aroemers/sibiro/README.md

 ### Generating an URI

-Given compiled routes and a handler (or tag), and optionally parameters, the function `uri-for` returns a map with `:uri` and `:query-string`, or nil if the route could not be found.
+Given compiled routes a handler (or tag), and optionally parameters, the function `uri-for` returns a map with `:uri` and `:query-string`, or nil if the route could not be found.
 For example.

 ```clj